herbdool/akismet/README.txt

 Q: Akismet does not stop any spam on my form?

-A: Do you see Akismet's privacy policy link on the protected form?
+A: Do you see the Akismet privacy policy link on the protected form?
 If not, you most likely did not protect the form (but a different one instead).

    Note: The privacy policy link can be toggled in the global module settings.